GrahamDumpleton-abandoned/powershift-cluster/README.rst

 up`` command, adding the ability to easily maintain persistent profiles for multiple local instances of OpenShift running on a Docker service.

+To enhance security, a user database will also be configured so that the default password for the developer account can be changed.
+Additional user accounts can also be created, with system admin rights if necessary.

+Finally a set of persistent volumes will also be associated with each profile.
+Additional persistent volumes can also be declared, including pre claimed volumes associated with an existing directory on the host containing code or data files.

-Installing this package will automatically result in the ``powershift`` package being installed, along with the ``powershift`` command line client contained in that package.
+Installing this package will automatically result in the ``powershift-cli`` package being installed, along with the ``powershift`` command line client contained in that package.
 The addon commands from this package will be automatically registered with the ``powershift`` command line tool.